raztvi/VismaACLabs/README.md

 Below you can read about some specifications and technical details and requirements.

-**Note: Use this project [CloudStorageVS2015](/CloudStorageVS2015)**.

-**Note on note: Since VS2017 is officially released, the 2015 version of the project might get migrated to 2017 (see to do list further down).**

-**Update on note on note: DONE!**

-*The [CloudStorage](/CloudStorage) project was the initial project I started working on using the newes RC version of Visual Studio 2017, but because of its unfinished state, there were some blocking bugs and I had to quickly remake everything in VS2015.
-Probably the bugs will get solved once the full version of VS2017 will be released in 7th of March 2017.
-I might update that project later on.*

-*Update: Did it!
-Will have to clean up and keep only one version.*

 ## Functional requirements

 ### As a registered user I can